bdesham/reading_time/README.md

-# reading_time
+# reading\_time

-A [Liquid](http://www.liquidmarkup.org/) filter to estimate how long a passage of text will take to read.
+A [Liquid](http://www.liquidmarkup.org/) filter that intelligently counts the number of words in a piece of HTML and estimates how long the text will take to read.

-## Installation and usage
+## Installation

-You will need to install Nokogiri.
-[Full instructions are here](http://nokogiri.org/tutorials/installing_nokogiri.html), but you’ll probably need to do something like `sudo gem install nokogiri`.
-To use this plugin with [Jekyll](http://jekyllrb.com/), copy `reading_time.rb` to your `_plugins` folder.
-The following functions are provided:
+If you’re using Jekyll, see the Jekyll [documentation on installing plugins](http://jekyllrb.com/docs/plugins/#installing-a-plugin) for installation instructions.
+This plugin requires Nokogiri, so if you install this one manually you’ll need to make sure that that one is installed too.

+If you’re using Liquid without Jekyll, install the `liquid_pluralize` Gem and then… I’m not sure.

+# Usage

+Two functions are provided:

-* reading_time
+* reading\_time

   This function gives an estimate of the amount of time it will take to read the input text.
 The return value is an integer number of minutes.
 The input should be HTML (i.e. the text should have already been run through your Markdown or Textile filter).
 For example, you could use it in a `_layout` file like this: